Varlorg/uNote/README.md

       alt="Get it on F-Droid"
       height="80">](https://f-droid.org/app/app.varlorg.unote)

-It focus on simplicity and gives only basic features:
+It focuses on simplicity and gives only basic features:

 * add/delete note,
 * secure a note with password (since version 1.1.0)